 Looking to get a more wide-ranging view of this scenic island?
-IEX Helicopters offers an array of air tours, allowing you to experience the dramatic cliffs, peaceful coves and bucolic valleys that make up the island.
-IEX allows offers heli-hiking, for those who would like to get a unique Catalina Island experience.
+Maverick Helicopters offers an array of air tours, allowing you to experience the dramatic cliffs, peaceful coves and bucolic valleys that make up the island.
+Maverick allows offers heli-hiking, for those who would like to get a unique Catalina Island experience.
 Combining the thrill of an air tour with the hands-on adventure of hiking, heli-hiking is one of the newest adventures on Catalina.

 Getting to Catalina by air

 Flying to Catalina Island provides another option to get an eagle’s view of the island.
 Currently, whether you choose helicopter or fixed wing depends on your access to private planes.

 Maverick Helicopters has provided scheduled on-demand charter service to the island for decades, with regular service available from San Pedro and Long Beach.
 The company can also provide direct service to the island from most Southern California airports, allowing you to fly to Southern California and fly directly to the island.
 Flying to Catalina takes about 15 minutes, with most flights landing at the heliport at Pebbly Beach, which is just a short taxi ride from Avalon.
 Charter service is available to other locations.

 Catalina Island’s Airport in the Sky welcomes aviators from throughout Southern California with its mountaintop runway.
 Thanks to an innovative partnership with the US Marine Corps, that runway has been recently rebuilt and repaved.